psiexperiment/psiexperiment/docs/source/creating_experiment.rst

 Sequence of events during an experiment .......................................
 * `plugins_started` - All plugins have finished loading.
 Now, you can perform actions that may require access to another plugin; however, do not assume that the plugins have finished initializing.
+A number of logging actions are tied to this step.

 * `experiment_initialize` - All plugins should have been initialized.
 This is where you will typically initialize the context (and nothing else).

 * `context_initialized` - This only follows `experiment_initialize` if `psi.context.initialize` has properly been bound to `experiment_initialize`.
+The `psi.context.finalize_io` method is called during this event.
+During this step, all "orphan" inputs and outputs (i.e., ones where the target or source is specified by name rather than as part of the hierarchy) are connected.

 * `experiment_prepare` - The majority of actions required prior to starting an experiment should be tied to this event since the context will now be available for queries.

 * `engines_configured` - TODO

-* `experiment_start` - TODO
+* `experiment_start` - Starts the data acquisition engines.

+* `experiment_end` - Stops the data acquisition engines.

 The power of actions
 ....................